Discover the top 5 gap year destinations for those who are looking for a trip that stands out from the rest

 Going on a gap year trip is a valuable experience that often helps travellers grow and develop at personal and professional level.
 The popularity of gap year trips has grown so much that these journeys are no longer the domain of teenagers or university students.
 According to The Independent, every year approximately 23,000 people of all ages and backgrounds choose to go on the trip of a lifetime whether it be to have fun, discover the world or find volunteer opportunities.
 But how (and where) can you make your gap year trip really count?

 Bhutan’s landlocked location in the Himalayas has made the country pretty much inaccessible to foreign visitors.
 Despite the recent advances in communications and transport links, Bhutan remains one of the least visited countries on Earth, so taking a gap year in this off-the-beaten-path nation is certainly a unique experience.
 Gap year opportunities exist in areas like teaching English at Buddhist monastery schools and youth development programmes.
+What are you waiting for?
+Book your Bhutan tour now!

 For decades, this South East Asian country has ranked high in the list of most popular gap year destinations.
 Despite its popularity, Thailand still offers a number of unique and valuable gap year projects so don’t rule it out as nothing more than a student party destination.
 The remote and isolated northwest of the country (particularly near the border with Burma) is home to many Burmese refugees who can benefit from English instruction or help building houses.
 You can then complement your cultural exchange with treks into the Thai jungle and visits to hill tribes, or by exploring the fascinating markets and sights that the northern city of Chiang Mai has to offer.